 Vitamin B6 is a cofactor for one of the enzymes that degrade oxalate in the body and has been shown to reduce oxalate production (18).

 Increase water intake to help to eliminate oxalates.

 Excessive fats in the diet may cause elevated oxalate if the fatty acids are poorly absorbed because of bile salt deficiency.
-Nonabsorbed free fatty acids bind calcium to form insoluble soaps, reducing calcium ability to bind oxalate and reduce oxalate absorption (19).
-If taurine is low in the plasma amino acid profile, supplementation with taurine may help stimulate bile salt production (taurocholic acid), leading to better fatty acid absorption and diminished oxalate absorption.
+Non-absorbed free fatty acids bind calcium to form insoluble soaps, reducing calcium’s ability to bind oxalate and reduce oxalate absorption (19).
+If taurine is low in the Amino Acids Test, supplementation with taurine may help stimulate bile salt production (taurocholic acid), leading to better fatty acid absorption and diminished oxalate absorption.

 Probiotics may be very helpful in degrading oxalates in the intestine.
 Individuals with low amounts of oxalate-degrading bacteria are much more susceptible to kidney stones (20).
 Both Lactobacillus acidophilus and Bifidobacterium lactis have enzymes that degrade oxalates (21).

 Increase intake of essential omega-3 fatty acids, commonly found in fish oil and cod liver oil, which reduces oxalate problems (22).
 High amounts of the omega-6 fatty acid, arachidonic acid, are associated with increased oxalate problems (23).
 Meat from grain fed animals is high in arachidonic acid.